 “We need to build on this momentum not only to drive improvements in operational efficiency but to meet the needs of our customers.

 “The biggest growth areas are in cross-border e-commerce and special handling items like time and temperature sensitive payloads.

 “Customers for these products want to know where their items are, and in what condition, at any time during their transport.
-That requires digitalization and data”.
+That requires digitalisation and data.”

-IATA highlighted three major projects moving the industry towards digitalization and the progress being made in each:
+IATA highlighted three major projects moving the industry towards digitalisation and the progress being made in each: